thindil/steamsky/bin/doc/MODDING.md

 - Tag `description`: In game description of item.
 Can have any value.
 - Tags `foodtype`: Types of items used as food by this faction members.
 If no `foodtype` tags inside faction, that faction members can't be hungry.
 - Attribute `name`: name of item type used as food.
 Must be valid item type from *data/game.dat* file.
+- Tags `drinktype`: Types of items used as drink by this faction members.
+If no `drinktype` tags inside faction, that faction members can't be hungry.
+- Attribute `name`: name of item type used as food.
+Must be valid item type from *data/game.dat* file.